International figures' positions on the 2003 invasion of Iraq: Scott Ritter

 As of August 2002, former UNSCOM weapons inspector Scott Ritter, who believes U.N. inspections effectively verified the destruction of over 90% of Iraq's weapon capabilities, is actively campaigning against an invasion, and challenging the Bush administration to make public any evidence that Iraq has rebuilt the capabilities which were destroyed under the auspices of UNSCOM.
 Says Ritter, "If Iraq was producing weapons today, we would have definitive proof."
 However, critics of Ritter point out that four years earlier he had exactly the opposite view as inspectors were forced to leave Iraq.
 In 1998, upon leaving Iraq, Ritter sharply criticized the Clinton administration and the U.N.
 Security Council for not being vigorous enough about insisting that Iraq's weapons of mass destruction be destroyed.
 Ritter also accused U.N.
 Secretary General Kofi Annan of assisting Iraqi efforts at impeding UNSCOM's work.
 "Iraq is not disarming," Ritter said on August 27, 1998, and in a second statement, "Iraq retains the capability to launch a chemical strike."

 Mary Robinson

 Former UN High Commissioner for Human Rights and ex-president of Ireland Mary Robinson was also highly critical, in an article published in The Irish Times.

 Lech Wałęsa

 Leader of the opposition to the communist regime in Poland during the 1980s, former president of Poland and Nobel Peace Prize laureate, Lech Wałęsa supports the invasion and said that the UN should accept the war because it has done nothing worthy of its name in the last few years.

 Václav Havel

-The most well known and highly regarded dissident in Communist Czechoslovakia and later President of democratic Czechoslovakia and the Czech Republic, Václav Havel spoke in favour of a projected American and Allied invasion of Iraq as early as September 2002, stating that "Saddam Hussein's regime poses a major threat to many nations and to his own people ... there should be international intervention."
+The most well known and highly regarded dissident in Communist Czechoslovakia and later President of democratic Czechoslovakia and the Czech Republic, Václav Havel spoke in favour of a projected American and Allied invasion of Iraq as early as September 2002, stating that "Saddam Hussein's regime poses a major threat to many nations and to his own people ... there should be an international intervention."